 When is a bargain adhesive really a bargain?

 I am a bargain shopper!
 Over the years, I’ve made many mistakes in choosing the ‘bargain’ priced product over the tried and trusted goods.
-Sometimes the mistake is no big deal – like that off-brand ketchup that no-one liked.
-Other times it is more painful – the loss of the favorite blouse because the generic laundry soap left a stain on it.
+Sometimes the mistake is no big deal – like that off-brand ketchup that no one liked.
+Other times it is more painful – the loss of a favorite blouse because the generic laundry soap left a stain on it.

 Savings $1 vs. Cost of Saving $45 Net loss $44

-Most water based and solvent based adhesives are much less expensive per ml than other engineering adhesives.
-However, most often when you calculate the amount needed to do the same job and the costs of scrubbing those solvents out of our atmosphere as well as shipping flammable materials, disposing of hazardous waste etc… the cost per part will actually exceed the cost per part made with a 100% solids material.
+Most water-based and solvent-based adhesives are much less expensive per ml than other engineering adhesives.
+However, most often, when you calculate the amount needed to do the same job and the costs of scrubbing those solvents out of our atmosphere as well as shipping flammable materials, disposing of hazardous waste etc… the cost per part will exceed the cost per part made with a 100% solids material.
 Do the math – you may be surprised!